Marivana Oliveira

-Marivana Oliveira is a Brazilian Paralympic athlete with cerebral palsy.
+Marivana Oliveira da Nóbrega (born 2 May 1990) is a Brazilian Paralympic athlete with cerebral palsy.
 She won the silver medal in the women's shot put F35 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also represented Brazil at the 2012 Summer Paralympics held in London, United Kingdom and at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.
 She won the bronze medal in the women's shot put F35 event in 2016.

 She won the bronze medal in the women's shot put F35 event at the World Para Athletics Championships both in 2015 and in 2019.